dasha-samples/dasha-doc-examples/Integrations/Voice-For-External-Web-Chat/README.md

 When the chat-box is triggered, the server creates Dasha conversation along with mock conversation.

-The pipeline is as follows:
+The communication pipeline is as follows:
-- the user voice is passed from client to dasha application via WebRTC.
+- the user voice is streamed from client to dasha application (on server) via WebRTC.
 - Dasha converts user voice to a text and pases it to the server via http request.
 - user input is processed on server
 - the bot response is sent back to Dasha and to the client's chatbox